Self-paced

 Numerical-categorical analysis (complete)

 This is the most detailed analysis we can carry out.
 To do this, we simply have to calculate the correlations between the variables, since this is the best indication of the relationships.
 Thus, once we have verified that there is a relationship, we can go deeper into the study.
 Another element that can be very helpful is to obtain the two-by-two relationships between all the data in the dataset.
-This is, in part, redundant because there are many things that we have already calculated before and so it is optional.
+This is, in part, redundant because there are many things that we have already calculated, so it is optional.

 In [15]: